-During the pandemic the EPCC Makerspace was hard at work 3D Printing PPE for the El Paso and Juarez communities.
-Currently, we have a surplus of Face Masks, Face Shields, & Ear Savers.
-All orders are still free, just visit
+During the Covid-19 pandemic the EPCC Makerspace was hard at work 3D Printing PPE for the El Paso and Juarez communities.
+We are currently giving away our surplus for free.
+Face Masks, Face Shields, & Ear Savers are available upon request.

 From 3D Printing to Sewing to Laser Cutting to Woodshop, Makerspace’s are the perfect place to learn about anything and everything!
-No matter if you’ve studied the same technology for years or are interested in diving into a new trade, our Lab is created with curiosity in mind.
-While the concept of a Makerspace has not been around for very long, the El Paso Community College is ready to prepare its students with vital skills for their future careers.
+The best part about these establishments is they are not limited to one field of study, but in fact open to everyone.
+Whether you’re a part of History, Math, English, Engineering, Architecture, Philosophy, or even Culinary Arts, all departments are welcome.
+Your previous level of background experience doesn’t matter either.
+Regardless of if you’ve studied the same technology for years or are interested in diving into a new trade, our Lab is created with curiosity in mind.
+While the concept of a Makerspace has not been around for very long, the El Paso Community College is prepared to equip its students with vital skills they can carry on to future jobs & careers.

 Our mission is to offer a collaboration space for students and faculty.
 The space will provide tools, resources, training, and entrepreneurial opportunities pursued by its participants.